Monday, October 27, 2025

 The truth, as I see it, is this: we all killed him.

 We killed him when we throw out phrases about executing political opponents.
 We killed him when we casually call the guy we didn't vote for a traitor.
 We killed him when we fly flags or carry posters that read "F*** (insert person you won't vote for here)".
 We killed him when we say that all citizens who do not vote the way we do are communists, fascists, losers, idiots, racists, bigots, terrorists, etc. We killed him when we refuse to speak to people who disagree with us.
 We killed him when we cut off family members from our lives because they supported the "other party".
 We killed him when we hold our political opponents to one standard yet look the other way when our guy does the same thing or worse.
 We killed him when we decided that sensible gun laws were an attack on liberty.
 We killed him when we spread lies about others.
 We killed him when we demonize people who are different from us.
 We killed him when arguing and insults was mistaken for acceptable public discourse.
 We killed him when we yell out "But what about the other guy?" when someone points out the bad things your candidate did.
 We killed him when we turned "debates" from an exchange of ideas to a "win at all costs" moment.
-We killed him when cry out for vengeance when someone on our political side is hurt but shrug our shoulders and show little sympathy when it's someone from the other team.
+We killed him when we cry out for vengeance when someone on our political side is hurt but shrug our shoulders and show little sympathy when it's someone from the other team.
 We killed him when we preach that we should love one another, but conveniently forget that truth when it comes to the political arena.
 We killed him when we send death threats to politicians and volunteers.
 We killed him when we see a post on social media that a friend makes supporting someone you do not and then comment derogatory statements in an attempt to show "the other side".
 We killed him when we loudly talk smack about a certain political party or person in a public setting, thinking that everyone around you is in agreement, but unbeknownst to you there are those who silently suffer the insults because they no longer feel welcome.
 We killed him when we allowed hatred for our political opponents to take root in our souls and allowed it to grow.
 We killed him when we set aside doing the right thing for a false sense that we are in the right.
 We are all guilty.

 For a long time I have felt that there is nothing that I can do about the violent turmoil that has gripped the world in which I find myself in.
 As I type this I wonder if my voice has any impact.
 I feel like I am standing on the shore, yelling into the wind of an oncoming storm of hatred.
 I do not fear that as things continue to deteriorate I will get knocked down when I stand for what I sincerely believe is truth, but I do fear that a day may come when I decide to not get back up again.